Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ## Build Foundational project
 Duration: 5

 Now it's time for you to add dbt code in the Foundational Project using the dbt Cloud IDE.
-Using the sample TPCH dataset provided by Snowflake, the dbt code will create a `fct_orders` table representing the all of the orders within our organization.
+Using the sample TPCH dataset provided by Snowflake, the dbt code will create a `fct_orders` table representing all of the orders within our organization.
 The code below has three layers of transformations: raw data sources, staging models, and core business logic.
 And by using dbt, you automatically have end-to-end data lineage.

 ### Setup the new project